javalce/eslint-config/README.md

 ## Configuration

-For the framework configurations, they will be automatically loaded based on the packages installed in your project, but you still need to install the ESLint plugins for the framework you are using.

-For example, if you have React installed, it will automatically load the React config, but you still need to install the ESLint plugins for React.

-If you want, you can enable the config explicitly.
-On the specific framework sections, you will find the instructions to do it.
+To configure ESLint, you have to use the `defineConfig` function, as shown in the previous section.
+This function will return the ESLint configuration object.

+T, you have to enable each framework configuration explicitly, otherwise it will not be loaded except for the typescript config, which is loaded automatically.

+After you enable a framework, if you don't have the required ESLint plugins for this framework installed, ESLint will throw an error when you run it showing you the missing plugins.

+For more information about each configuration option, check the respective section.

 ### Overriding rules